 Consider: Tile color, vanity finish, and typically cooler artificial lighting.

 Best approach: Test samples under your actual bathroom lighting and next to your tile.
+Cool LEDs can shift whites toward blue-gray.

 How to Test Paint Samples Properly